msolefonte/vco/docs/immortal-empires/legion-of-chaos.md

   * Conquer or raze the following settlements:
     * Erengrad, Praag, Kislev
   * **Reward**:
-    * _God of Kislev_: +20% Weapon Strength, +20% Ward Save for the Godslayer
+    * _God of Kislev_: Base Weapon Damage +20%, Armour +30, Hit Points +30%, Barrier Hit Points +300 for faction leader
-_Reward flavour text:_ Ursun is dead.
-The Daemon Prince finally has what Be'lakor's lying tongue once promised: the fathomless power of a God. kislev_motherland.png
-    * _Daemon Queen_: Motherland ice effect on all your provinces 24/7.
-(Causes attrition to enemy armies within your territory, -10 Leadership for enemy armies within your territory.)
-(Would be cool if we could generate the blizzard effect on campaign map, same as Kislev, but I will have to run feasibility tests to see if this is even possible).
-_Reward flavour text:_ My dearest Katarin, how I have longed for this day... wh_dlc08_quest_passive_frost_aura.png
+    * _Daemon Queen_: Kislev blizzard (10% attrition to all foreigners in your territories), Blizzard spell unlocked for faction leader with 50% cooldown reduction and -10 Winds of Magic cost.